DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/11-Continuous-Random-Variables.md

 ## Continuous random variables

-In the last lesson, we introduced random variables, and explored discrete random variables.
-In this lesson, we will move into continuous random variables, their properties, their distribution functions, and how they differ from discrete random variables.
+In the last chapter, we introduced random variables, and explored discrete random variables.
+In this chapter, we will move into continuous random variables, their properties, their distribution functions, and how they differ from discrete random variables.

 Recall that a continuous random variable has a domain that is a continuous interval (or possibly a group of intervals).
 For example, let $Y$ be the random variable corresponding to the height of a randomly selected individual.
 While our measurement will necessitate "discretizing" height to some degree, technically, height is a continuous random variable since a person could measure 67.3 inches or 67.4 inches or anything in between.